StamatisTiniakos/Monte-Carlo-Simulation/README.md

 ﻿monte carlo simulation

-Before you run you need to install the following librarier:
+Before you run you need to install the following librarier: pandas, numpy , scikit-learn

-Open powershell and run the following commands
+To install these libraries, open powershell as admin and run the following commands:

  pip install pandas
  pip install numpy
- pip install sklearn
+ pip install scikit-learn